These are the 3 big risks to the stock market, economist says

 Nvidia reports quarterly earnings results after the market close on Wednesday.

 Disappointing results could send the stock market lower, Rosenberg said.
-It'd be similar to what happened around the dot-com craze in 2000, when missed earnings results by Cisco ended the tech mania, he added.
+It would be similar to what happened around the dot-com craze in 2000, when missed earnings results by Cisco ended the tech mania, he added.

 High interest rates have pushed up earnings investors can get on cash and money market funds, where they can get perhaps a 5% return, for example, Rosenberg said.
 Keeping rates higher for longer gives cash and money market funds an advantage relative to stocks on a risk-reward basis, he said.

 Additionally, the U.S. economy has remained strong amid high borrowing costs and as inflation has fallen gradually.
-That had led many forecasters to believe the economy is en route to a "soft landing."
+That has led many forecasters to predict the economy is en route to a "soft landing."

 If a recession that nobody sees coming were to occur, it would be a "big surprise" that threatens the stock market, Rosenberg said.